 For work, I created electronics at The Media Computing Group and helped hang a 60×7m large display on the building's façade.
 I later rebuild the railway lab electronics of the Institute of Transport Science, which included the design and manufacture of a modular 1:32 scale signal system made of PCBs and 3D prints.

 During my 2+ years at Arm, I worked as an Embedded Software Engineer on mbed OS core and HAL, as well as uVisor, a device security layer for Cortex-M microcontrollers, and the arm-none-eabi-gcc toolchain, and co-authored three patents.
-I have expert knowledge on and experience with all M-profile architectures (v6-M, v7-M and v8-M).
+I have expert knowledge on and experience with all ARM Cortex-M architectures: v6-M, v7-M, and v8-M.

-I maintain a C++17 barebone embedded library generator called modm which can generate custom HALs for almost 1000 different AVRs and Cortex-M targets.
+modm: Project lead and co-maintainer of a C++20 barebone embedded library generator, which generates custom HALs for thousands of different AVRs and Cortex-M devices.